 At this point an obvious, but often overlooked fact should be highlighted: the Biblical dramas – from both Old and New Testaments – do not unfold in Europe.
 From the beginning to the end they occur in the East, or in what is certainly to the east of the region that will one day be known as Europe.
 Even Eden was “in the east” (Gn.
 2,8), and after the Fall, the cherubim were placed “at the east of the garden of Eden…to guard the way to the tree of life.”
 (3,24) Of course, St. Paul will venture across the Aegean and finally to Rome, but by then the Gospel drama will have achieved its climax.
 Paul was just a courier of the resultant message.
 Otherwise, the furthest westward reaches take us only to Egypt – both with the Hebrews themselves before the Occupation and the Holy Family before Nazareth.
 But few will call ancient Egypt a part of the “West,” however defined.

 Genesis tells us that Melchizedek was the “king of Salem,” that is “king of peace,” which could mean a particular place (traditionally identified as pre-Davidic Jerusalem) or quite possibly a supernatural function linked more to the very notion of peace than to urban geography.
 Perhaps it means both.
 Whether or not Melchizedek actually hailed from east of Canaan, or was simply an early monarch of what was to become the City of David, the superlatives used to describe him suggest he hails from the fountainhead of all religion, “without father or mother or genealogy.”
-In that sense, he may represent a symbolic East, related to the “East” of Eden.
+In that sense, he may represent a symbolic East, not unrelated to the “East” of Eden.

 Later Portuguese, and other European missionaries would change that, of course, and the crucial contributions of St. Paul and then of Greek philosophy and Roman law would enter instrumentally into the formulations of Christian faith and the organization of the Christian Church.
 But in the East this would only come after more than a millennium of Asian Christianity had told its story to eternity.
 The now often forgotten Christianity of the East, together with its legacy, is at least as important as the one we Westerners identify as our own.
 Both Melchizedek and the Magi may have a lot to teach us if we have the good fortune of meeting them in the afterlife. *